 OVERVIEW: 3 key concepts based on the latest science on why to address gut health FIRST

 1. The mucosal layer in our gut is linked to all other mucosal tissues in our body.

 Kiran Krishnan, microbiologist, states that scientists are now saying that inflammation of the epithelial (mucosal) lining of our intestines can lead to problems in all other bodily tissues, including: nasal passages, throat, ears, lungs, vaginal canal, skin (epidermis), etc.

 In other words, basically every area of our body is directly connected to – and reflects the state of – our intestinal lining.
 (Kinda makes you feel turned inside-out, huh?)

-Problems can look on the surface like a skin rash, sinus infection, vaginal dysbiosis (candida or other problems), a recurring UTI, pink eye, etc., while the source may be traced back to an initial inflammation of the mucosal tissue in the gut.
+Problems like a skin rash, sinus infection, vaginal dysbiosis (candida or other problems), a recurring UTI, pink eye, etc., can continue to reappear until the source is addressed – an initial inflammation of the mucosal tissue in the gut.

 What causes intestinal tissue to become inflamed?
 It's now largely considered to be pathological microflora living in our intestines.